jcpsimmons/david-carrow-yoga/README.md

 ---

-Site I'm working on from a client.
+Site I'm working on for a client.
 I'm building from the ground-up without any CSS frameworks.